 West Town’s arts emphasis is not incidental.
 The trust profile highlights a drama specialism and a history of creative partnerships activity (including work linked to a School of Creativity bid in 2009 to 2011) and an ongoing Artsmark journey.
 In practice, this usually shows up in how confidently pupils speak, perform, and present, and it also tends to support pupils who thrive when learning is multi-modal rather than purely written.

-The headline KS2 figure for 2024 is 68% meeting the expected standard in reading, writing and mathematics combined.
-That sits above the England average of 62%, which is a useful marker because it captures the core breadth of Key Stage 2 rather than a single subject strength.
-At the higher standard, 11% of pupils achieved the high standard in reading, writing and mathematics combined, above the England average of 8%.
-That higher standard figure is often the best proxy for how well the school stretches pupils working securely beyond age-related expectations.
+The headline KS2 figure in the 2024-25 / 2025 dataset is 60% meeting the expected standard in reading, writing and mathematics combined.
+That captures the core breadth of Key Stage 2 rather than a single subject strength.
+At the higher standard, 10% of pupils achieved the high standard in reading, writing and mathematics combined.

 Scaled scores add nuance.
-In 2024, the average scaled score was 102 for reading, 104 for mathematics, and 105 for grammar, punctuation and spelling.
+In the current dataset, the average scaled score was 102 for reading, 104 for mathematics, and 106 for grammar, punctuation and spelling.
 These are incremental differences, not dramatic leaps, but they suggest a profile where mathematics and GPS look a little stronger than reading at the end of Year 6.
 For parents, the implication is practical: if your child is a confident reader but needs tighter maths structures, the balance may feel supportive; if your child is capable but reluctant with reading, ask how reading stamina and comprehension are built over time.

 Rankings should be read carefully.
-West Town Primary Academy is ranked 10,111th in England and 47th in Peterborough for primary outcomes (FindMySchool ranking based on official data).
-That position places performance below England average when viewed through a ranking lens, yet the 2024 attainment against England averages shows a more positive picture in the combined expected standard and the higher standard measure.
-A reasonable interpretation is that the school is doing better than its ranking alone might imply, but not at the level of the very highest-performing primaries in England.
+West Town Primary Academy is ranked 9,709th out of 14,978 schools in England for primary academic outcomes, with an overall primary ranking of 9,866th and 51st in Peterborough.
+That position places performance below the national midpoint when viewed through a ranking lens, and the current attainment profile is mixed rather than standout.
+A reasonable interpretation is that the school is not at the level of the very highest-performing primaries in England.

 England ranks and key metrics (where available)